-Alfred State College now offers a bachelor of science degree in nursing (BS-N), an upper-division completion program which enhances students' knowledge and skills foundation to function more autonomously and interdependently in diverse, complex, and dynamic health care environments.
+Alfred State now offers a Bachelor of Science degree in nursing (BS-N), an upper-division completion program which enhances students' knowledge and skills foundation to function more autonomously and interdependently in diverse, complex, and dynamic health care environments.
 Moreover, the program will enhance students' potential to expand their responsibilities in practice to be designers, coordinators, and managers of care.
 Lastly, the program will serve as a solid academic foundation for advanced study in nursing at the graduate level.
+Alfred State's BS-N program is fully accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW Suite 530, Washington, DC 20036.